batro83/robot-app/README.md

 Springboot
 Mongo
 JPA
+Lombok

 ## Improving

 More unit test with monitoring stations.
 More integration tests.
 Finish endpoints /stop and /reroute (I'm out of time and this is a little bit trickie).
+Send a better exception in case the polyline is invalid.

 ### Reference Documentation
 For further reference, please consider the following sections: